sassoftware/viya4-ark/pre_install_report/README.md

 If you modify the VIYA_K8S_VERSION_MIN to a version less than the minimum Kubernetes version supported by this release of the report tool, you are operating outside the supported capabilities of the report tool.
-It is better to use a release of Viya 4 ARK tools matching the required minimum you may be working with.
+It is better to use a release of Viya 4 ARK tools matching the required minimum you are working with.

 ## Known Issues